akeneo/pim-helpcenter/content/updates/2021-05/5-API-categories-improvements.md

 - CE
 ---

-# Easier category trees synchronization within your connectors
+# Easier category tree synchronization within your connectors
 ::: meta-data type="Improvement" features="Productivity" available="late May" in="EE,GE" link-to-doc="https://api.akeneo.com/documentation/filter.html#by-category-level-root"

 We introduce two new REST API improvements to help you synchronize more efficiently your category trees in your connectors.
 Indeed, you can now ask to retrieve only tree roots, and you will also find in the category format the date of its last update.